Camera Properties

 Tracking source

-Section titled “Tracking source”See Object tracking source for more information.
+Section titled “Tracking source”See Object tracking source and Camera tracking for more information.

 Resolution Source (visualiser camera only)